COMBINING COMPASSION WITH PRACTICALITY

 Experienced At Navigating Both Sides Of Alimony Disputes

-Spousal support, also called alimony, is a complex, ever-evolving aspect of family law.
+Spousal support, also called alimony, is a complex, ever-evolving aspect of family law in New Jersey.
 Unlike child support, orders for spousal support are not in any sense “automatic,” and there is room for interpretation and subjective judgments.
-If you know or believe that spousal support will be contested in your divorce, please contact attorney Scott J. Levine today for a thorough evaluation of your case.

 Should Spousal Support Be Granted?
 How Much, And For How Long?